 If you’re in the market for a home, the thought of building your own house may have crossed your mind.
 Not only does building your own home take you out of the rat race of bidding for a home in a seller’s market, but you get the luxury of building your dream house to spec.

 Building a home comes with a multitude of costs, including labor, materials, and land.
-The costs of all of these elements have risen over the past year along with everything else, and a solution to supply chain holdups will take time.
+The costs of all of these elements have risen in recent years along with everything else.
+The good news is that inflation slowed in 2023 and is expected to continue easing in 2024.

 Average Cost of Building a House